Does a Power of Attorney need to be registered in New South Wales?

 You may choose to register a Power of Attorney even if you do not plan to use it to deal with land.
 When a Power of Attorney is registered, it is kept in the General Register of Deeds kept under the Conveyancing Act 1919 (NSW).
 This means that it becomes a public document accessible by searching the records of NSW Land Registry Services and paying a fee to obtain the document.

-To register a Power of Attorney, the Power of Attorney must be lodged at NSW Land Registry Services together with the registration fee.
-While at the time of writing it is still possible to lodge a hard copy of the Power of Attorney for registration at NSW Land Registry Services, it is also possible to register a Power of Attorney electronically, for example, on PEXA.
+To register a Power of Attorney, the document must be lodged at NSW Land Registry Services together with the registration fee.
+While at the time of writing it is still possible to lodge a hard copy for registration, it is also possible to register a Power of Attorney electronically, for example, via PEXA.

 If you revoke a Power of Attorney which has been registered, you should also register the revocation of the Power of Attorney.